Skip to main content

 Upgrading Access Server and its impact on server-locked profiles

 Whenever a connection profile is needed, Access Server generates an entirely new profile with the current settings.
-When you upgrade an older version of Access Server to version 2.9 and newer, older server-locked connection profiles remain in the database temporarily until a new profile is needed.
-An example of needing a new profile would be when you change the TLS control channel security setting or the TLS minimum version setting—the next time you download a connection profile, it’s updated with the new settings.
-All connection profiles contain unique certificates, whether generated by the command line interface or the Admin Web UI.
+When upgrading an older version of Access Server to version 2.9 and newer, older server-locked connection profiles remain in the database until a new profile is needed.
+An example of needing a new profile would be when you change the TLS control channel security setting or the TLS minimum version setting — the next time you download a connection profile, it’s updated with the new settings.
+All connection profiles contain unique certificates generated by the command line interface or the Admin Web UI.

 No compat or device ID necessary for new server-locked profiles

-The compat and device ID certificates are used when the old server-locked connection profiles are in use.
+When the old server-locked connection profiles are used, the compat and device ID certificates are used.
 The new server-locked connection profile type doesn’t use client certificates.